netmod-wg/schedule-yang/draft-ma-opsawg-schedule-yang.md

 ## The "period-of-time" Grouping

-   The "period-of-time" grouping allows a time period to be represented using either a start ("period-start") and end date and time ("period-end"), or a start ("period-start") and a positive time duration ("duration").
+   The "period-of-time" grouping represents a time period using either a start ("period-start") and end date and time ("period-end"), or a start ("period-start") and a positive time duration ("duration").
 For the first format, the start of the period MUST be before the end of the period